 [How to include this section?]

 To confirm that the SpikeRecorder accurately records the simulated time of collision, we performed tests to check for the synchronization between the recorded and stimulated time of collision (0s on the perievent and raster plots).

+First, the refresh rate of the iPad screen was measured.
+A phototransistor (state model / manufacturer) was placed 10cm from the screen, to ensure that it would get light from the whole screen, and a single trial of the approaching stimulus was run.
+The recording output of the phototransistor was observed on an oscilloscope (model / manufacturer – settings if possible / applicable).
+The duration of one frame was 16.8ms, corresponding to 60Hz refresh rate (60 frames per sec) of the iPad screen.
+We then calculated the delay between the recorded time of collision on the software and the actual time when the stimulus filled up the whole iPad screen for each S and v parameter (see above).
+A delay of up to 60ms for the fastest stimuli (e.g. velocities v of -8 and -10m/s) was recorded.

 A phototransistor was used to detect light and dark during the experiments.
 3.3V from an Arduino Uno was used as a supply voltage.

 The first experiment aimed to show that the phototransistor was fast enough to measure events and would not add any delay.
 A simple Arduino program blinked the LED diode.
 The phototransistor was put closer to the diode and voltage on the diode and on the phototransistor was observed on the oscilloscope.
 Delay between the two signals are in the order of microseconds, suggesting that the sensor is fast enough for the ensuing experiments.

-Next, the refresh rate of the iPad screen was measured.
-The phototransistor was 10cm from the screen, to ensure that it would get light from the whole screen, and one trial of the approaching stimulus was run.
-The recording output of the phototransistor was observed on the oscilloscope.
-The time length of one frame was 16.8ms, corresponding to 60Hz refresh rate (60 frames per sec) of the iPad screen.

-Lastly, we checked the delay between the recorded time of collision and the actual time when the stimulus filled up the whole iPad screen.
-Delay, inevitable with simulations, was up to 60ms for faster stimuli (e.g. -8 and -10ms).

 Classic DCMD Experiments